BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 He placed it on top of the guitar.

-Steven flicked the lighter.

 "You sure about this?"

 Dmitry nodded.

 "Burn it all."

-Steven dropped the lighter.
+Steven pulled out a lighter, flicked it open, and tossed it onto the gasoline-soaked floor.

+*WHOOSH.*

 The flames erupted, consuming the guitar and the artifact in a roaring inferno.